top of page

 Cilantro, minced, to serve

-In a soup pot, bring lentils, 4 cups water, bay leaf, garlic and ½ teaspoon of salt to boil over high heat.
-Reduce heat and simmer, covered, until lentils are just tender and still have a gentle bite, about 15 minutes.
+In a soup pot, bring lentils, 4 cups water, bay leaf, garlic, and ½ teaspoon of salt to a boil over high heat.
+Reduce heat and simmer, covered, until lentils are just tender but still have a gentle bite, about 15 minutes.

 Meanwhile, in a medium sauté pan, heat the olive oil over medium heat.
 Add the onions and season with 1/2 teaspoon of salt and pepper.
 Sauté until very soft and translucent.
 Add the minced garlic and sauté just until fragrant, about 2 minutes.
-Add the Swiss chard or greens of choice and cilantro and sauté until bright green and tender.
+Add the Swiss chard or greens of choice, cilantro, and sauté until bright green and tender.
 Sprinkle with flour and stir to combine, still over the heat.

-Serve warm, but not piping hot, for best flavor.
+Serve warm, but not piping hot, for the best flavour.
 Top bowls of soup with chopped cilantro and serve lime wedges on the side for those who would like some extra tartness.

 • Facebook